lit-mod-viz/narrative-time-space/annotator-guidelines.md

 ### 1.2 Timeline and Contact Information

+#### 1.2.1 Pilot
-**We are running a short "pilot" task to garner feedback on the clarity of the annotation guidelines and to get an initial sense of inter-annotator agreement.** The pilot consists of a single chapter of text, which will be sent out to all annotators.
+We are running a short "pilot" task to garner feedback on the clarity of the annotation guidelines and to get an initial sense of inter-annotator agreement.
+The pilot consists of a single chapter of text, which will be sent out to all annotators.

+#### 1.2.2 Due dates
+May 12th - complete pilot and submit to moderators.

+June 5th - complete full novel and submit to moderators.

+Please let us know as soon as possible if you require an extension.

+#### 1.2.3 Moderators
 Melody Ju - melody@cs.columbia.edu

 Dennis Tenen - dt2406@columbia.edu

-Please let us know as soon as possible if you need an extension.

 ## 2. Definitions